Welcome to the Fenton Inn

 Get away to your new favorite Virginia bed and breakfast: the Fenton Inn.

 Come and enjoy a stylish European village nestled in the heart of the Blue Ridge Mountains between the scenic Blue Ridge Parkway and the Ski slopes of Wintergreen Mountain.
 The Inn is a one-of-a-kind hand crafted work of art that combines the classical museum quality craftsmanship with European tastes and colors and all the best modern amenities.
 Mastering octagons while rebuilding Poplar Forest from Jefferson’s own letters, the architect and builder of the Inn challenge the visitor to even find their way through the myriad of complex shapes, towers, curving street, and so many hidden details and works of art that it requires a return visit to take it all in.

-Wake to a wholesome breakfast buffet in the bakery including Belgium waffles, eggs or omelets made for you by our chef, or lighter options of fresh fruits, granola and yogurt.
+Wake to a wholesome breakfast buffet in the bakery including Belgium waffles, sausage, eggs or lighter options of fresh fruits, granola and yogurt.
 Take in the morning views of the National Forest as you plan your day.

 Nelson County has a number of breweries, wineries, distilleries and cideries as well as many events from music festivals to golf tournaments, cycling races, mountain bike events and professional and amateur Spartan mud races.
 Those interested in history can take a short drive to see Mr. Jefferson (as he is called at the University of Virginia) at Monticello in Charlottesville.
 His second home, Poplar Forest, is in Lynchburg.